TOP Expert Tips to Choose the Ideal Entry Doors Lock

 - Fit and finish of the lock

 In addition, a lock grade is assigned to each style based on the number of times the lock opens and closes.
 Of the three grades used, Grade 1 is primarily used for commercial locks; knobs can perform 800,000 locking cycles and withstand 6 door strikes with a 360-pound weight; deadbolts can perform 250,000 cycles with 10 hammer test door strikes.
-Grade 2 and 3 are common for home use and can lock and unlock up to 400,000 cycles/4 door strikes and 250-pound weight (knob), 150,000 cycles/5 door strikes (deadbolt) and 200,000 cycles/2 door strikes and 150-pound weight (knob), 100,000 cycles/2 door strikes (deadbolt), respectively.

-Drill-resistant—Keeping burglars out will also depend on how difficult the lock is to penetrate.
+- Drill-resistant – Keeping burglars out will also depend on how difficult the lock is to penetrate.
 Drilling is the primary cause of lockset failure, so choosing a drill-resistant lock will slow down the intruder and possibly deter break-in.

-Deadbolt—For the best security, add a deadbolt to every exterior door.
+- Deadbolt – For the best security, add a deadbolt to every exterior door.
 The deadbolt should have hardened pins, be Grade 2 or better, and be secured through the inside of the door frame.

-To prevent an intruder from kicking in the door, your deadbolt should come with a heavy-duty strike plate and be affixed to the door frame with 3-inch screws at minimum.
 Select a key lock for the inside (double cylinder deadbolt) over a thumb lock for even more security, especially if you have a door with decorative glass or sidelights.
 Check your local building codes to confirm this type of deadbolt is allowed.
 Keep an extra key close by in case of fire to allow for a fast exit.

 Manufacturers are focused on providing residential locksets to meet stringent security standards plus a variety of finishes to enhance the look of the door.
 Most door locks come in bright or satin chrome; oil-rubbed or aged bronze; bright, satin or antique brass, polished, satin or distressed nickel; or matte black finishes.
 These generally are offered for both the handle and deadbolt.